 Big Data also holds the potential to dramatically improve the products and services that are available on the open market.
 Companies collect billions of data points each day; Machine Learning gives companies the power to analyze and interpret that data in ways that far surpass what’s possible for even the most experienced data analysts.
 What’s more, Big Data and Predictive Analytics engines are also becoming more commonplace, allowing companies to predict trends and patterns with incredible accuracy.

 The coming years will bring some dramatic changes to companies worldwide, as Natural Language Processing, Big Data, Machine Learning and Predictive Analytics gain more traction in the business world.

-At SevenTablets, we specialize in technologies such as Machine Learning, Predictive Analytics and Natural Language Processing.
-Our product, Sertics, gives companies the ability to harness the power of Big Data, with Data Lakes, Predictive Analytics Engines and more.
+At SevenTablets, we specialize in technologies such as Machine Learning and Natural Language Processing.
+Our product, Sertics, is a powerful data lake creation tool that enables the power of Predictive Analytics.
 We also have extensive expertise in areas such as Augmented Reality (AR), UI/UX design, app security and app testing.

 7T is based in Dallas, with regional offices in Houston, Austin, and soon, Chicago.
 Our clients are situated across the globe, so whether you need a custom predictive analytics engine, an enterprise mobile app or another piece of custom software, we invite you to contact the team at SevenTablets today.